NealOKelly/govuk-joomla-template/README.md

 This position is included in case the user want to add additionl content into the &lt;head&gt; element.
 It is anticipated that it would be populated by a custom module.

 ## header-menu
-Use to inset navigation items into the black header of the GOV.UK page.
-Assign menu module to the header-menu position.
+Use to insert navigation items into the header of the GOV.UK page.
+Assign a Joomla menu module to the header-menu position.
 The menu should be configured to show only one level.

 ## search